Financial Aid Facts

 - Seventy percent of Drew students receive scholarships and grants from the University.

-- The average debt of Drew graduates is at the national average of $27,000.
+- The average federal loan debt of Drew graduates is below the national average of $27,000.

 Drew offers four significant, merit-based academic scholarships for students enrolling in the 2017-2018 academic year.
 All applicants will be considered for these awards and no additional application is required.

 New First Year Students